alfolio/alfolio.github.io/_posts/2022-11-03-fiea-tech-art-portfolio.md

 </div>

 * The first iteration uses the Unity’s low level [Graphics Library (gl)](https://docs.unity3d.com/ScriptReference/GL.html) to draw rays emerging from the player.
-* An Unlit Shader that supported both transparency and vertex colors is used as the rays material to make the light rays feel natural.
+* An Unlit Shader that supports both transparency and vertex colors is used as the ray's material to make the light rays feel natural.
 * The environment is scripted to react to the lighting.

 <div class="row">